kreier/llama.cpp-jetson/README.md

 ### 7. Execute `cmake -B build` with more flags to avoid the CUDA17 errors

-We need to add a few extra flags to the recommended first instruction `cmake -B build`, otherwise there are several error like *Target "ggml-cuda" requires the language dialect "CUDA17" (with compiler extensions).* that would stop the compilation.
-There will we a few *warning: constexpr if statements are a C++17 feature* after the second instruction, but we can ignore them.
-Let's start with the first one:
+We need to add a few extra flags to the recommended first instruction `cmake -B build`.
+If not done several errors like *Target "ggml-cuda" requires the language dialect "CUDA17" (with compiler extensions)* would stop the compilation.
+We still have a few warnings *constexpr if statements are a C++17 feature*, but we can ignore them.

 ``` sh
 cmake -B build -DGGML_CUDA=ON -DLLAMA_CURL=ON -DCMAKE_CUDA_STANDARD=14 -DCMAKE_CUDA_STANDARD_REQUIRED=true -DGGML_CPU_ARM_ARCH=armv8-a -DGGML_NATIVE=off